Use of GB in parallel and/or with all-vs-all kernels needs a mention in the manual

 I think the correct person to whom to assign this is Per Larsson, but I don't think he's currently on the Redmine manual project.
 I'll email him so it comes to his attention.

-#4 Updated by Rossen Apostolov almost 8 years ago
+#4 Updated by Rossen Apostolov over 8 years ago

 - Status changed from New to In Progress

 Below is what Per sent me about it.
 Where should we put that though, in the mdp-parameters section?

 "Note: In some cases it is preferable to run implicit solvent simulations with longer cutoffs than for explicit solvent.
 Gromacs therefore comes with the option to run with infinite cutoffs using special optimized all-vs-all loops for implicit solvent.
 These loops are silently triggered by setting all relevant cutoffs to 0 in the mdp-file

 It is possible to use the all-vs-all loops for parallel computations, but that will trigger particle decomposition rather than domain decomposition.

 Parallell all-vs-all calculations are quite fast for small to medium sized systems, but performance will be drastically reduced as the system size is increased.

 To run a parallel implicit-solvent calculation with domain decomposition, the cut-offs have to be finite."

 #5 Updated by Justin Lemkul over 8 years ago